 Ingredients to make quinoa avocado salad

-You’ll need one cup of quinoa, the most beautiful large avocados you can find, cherry tomatoes, cucumbers, red onions and cilantro.
+You’ll need one cup of quinoa, the most beautiful large avocados you can find (I share tips in this article for how to pick avocado), cherry tomatoes, cucumbers, red onions and cilantro.
 If you’re not a fan of cilantro, I definitely recommend substituting another herb like parsley, dill or mint.
 It just takes this light and fresh salad to another level of light and freshness.
 Thank you herbs.

 The dressing is a mix of olive oil, red wine vinegar, lime juice, dijon mustard and garlic, It’s tangy, smooth and balances out the creamy avocados really well.